BlogPSUs

 • Computer Science Engineering

-Thus, ISRO aspirants must consider choosing one of these specializations in engineering and stepping towards a prestigious selection as an ISRO scientist.
+Thus, aspirants must consider choosing one of these specializations in engineering and stepping towards a prestigious career as a scientist.

 • They will be paid a minimum basic pay of Rs.
 56,100/- per month.

-• In addition to the basic pay House Rent Allowance [HRA] and Transport Allowance at the prescribed rates in force at the place of posting are also paid to those who are not availing Departmental Housing and Transport facility, respectively.
+• In addition to the basic pay, House Rent Allowance [HRA] and Transport Allowance at the prescribed rates in force at the place of posting are also paid to those who are not availing the Departmental Housing and Transport facility, respectively.

-• Other facilities such as medical facilities for self and dependents, subsidized canteen, transport allowance when official transport is not availed, a limited housing facility for fresh entrants in lieu of HRA, Leave Travel Concession, Group Insurance, advance for construction of the house, etc will be as per Central Government orders.
+• Other facilities such as medical facilities for self and dependents, subsidized canteen, transport allowance when official transport is not availed, a limited housing facility for fresh entrants instead of HRA, Leave Travel Concession, Group Insurance, advance for construction of the house, etc, will be as per Central Government orders.

 Life in ISRO

-Compared with other government jobs Job at ISRO is different with its own perks and pros.
+Compared with other government jobs, a Job at ISRO is different with its own perks and pros.

-3. At Vikram Sarabhai Space Center (VSSC), you’ll be having one large library, free subscriptions to IEEE, and other paid journals without paying a single penny from your pocket.
+3. At Vikram Sarabhai Space Center (VSSC), you’ll have one large library, free subscriptions to IEEE, and other paid journals without paying a single penny from your pocket.

 5. One gets to know space science and technology closely.